 - 7.1.
-Personnel involved in protecting children include the board, management, staff, and volunteers within the Organisation.
-Those people have responsibilities in relation to protection of children and are expected to: - 7.1.1. understand the rights of children, as appropriate to their role; - 7.1.2. respect the cultural and religious practices of families who access Rowing Victoria's services, programs, or events; - 7.1.3. understand and appropriately respond to the needs of children with developmental delays or disabilities; - 7.1.4. appropriately act on any concerns raised by children; - 7.1.5. understand the definitions, indicators, and impact of child abuse: - 7.1.6. at all times, know and follow regulations in relation to the care of children and follow the Rowing Victoria Child Safe Code of Conduct; - 7.1.7. co-operate with police and/or other formal investigations to the best of their ability; - 7.1.8. not harm or exploit children who access (Organisation)'s services.
+Personnel involved in protecting children include the board, management, staff and volunteers within the Organisation.
+Those people have responsibilities in relation to protection of children and are expected to: - 7.1.1. understand the rights of children, as appropriate to their role; - 7.1.2. respect the cultural and religious practices of families who access the PFC's services, programs or events; - 7.1.3. understand and appropriately respond to the needs of children with developmental delays or disabilities; - 7.1.4. appropriately act on any concerns raised by children; - 7.1.5. understand the definitions, indicators and impact of child abuse: - 7.1.6. know and follow regulations in relation to the care of children; - 7.1.7. co-operate with police and/or other formal investigations to the best of their ability; and - 7.1.8. not harm or exploit children who access the PFC's services.